fieldtrip/website/workshop/aarhus/beamformingerf.md

     cfg.interpmethod = 'nearest';
     source_int  = ft_sourceinterpolate(cfg, M1eeg, mri_segmented);

-Finally, we can plot the result using the same masking strategy as in the MEG sectio
+Finally, we can plot the result using the same masking strategy as in the MEG section

     source_int.mask = source_int.pow > max(source_int.pow(:))*.3; % 50 % of maximum
     cfg               = [];